Gospel Centered Goal Setting

 • Some activities and investments are more lasting than others.

-3. Growth- Joy and I will celebrate 19 years of marriage at the end of December.
-Over the last thirteen years, we have seen our most significant growth together as a couple and a family.
-During this time, Joy and I began intentionally setting goals for ourselves and our family in the area of loving God, leading our family, and living the gospel.
-We say loudly and often, there is NO perfect family, and we have no goals to try to be one!
-We do, however, have a perfect Jesus who has made us righteous, and He is worth pursuing with all hour heart, soul, mind, and strength.
-Goal setting for God's glory is an honorable pursuit; we hope you join us!
+3. Growth- By God’s grace, we've experienced some of our most significant growth as a couple and as a family through the Gospel-Centered Life Plan.
+Intentionally setting goals in the areas of loving God, leading well, and living the gospel has profoundly shaped us as followers of Christ.
+We often say, and say it loudly, that there is no perfect family, and we have no desire to try to be one!
+However, we do have a perfect Savior, Jesus, who has made us righteous, and He is worth pursuing with all our heart, soul, mind, and strength.
+Setting goals for God's glory is an honorable pursuit, and we hope you'll join us in this journey!

 Previous